Home » Non-Sweet Fruits: What Are They? Are They Actually That Healthy?

 Are Non-Sweet Fruits Healthier than Sweet Fruits?

-In contrast, most sweet fruits – especially tropical fruits – are edible for primates (including humans) in the wild – because they are our biologically appropriate foods: humans have co-evolved with those fruits as the primary food source (read more here).
+In contrast to non-sweet fruits, most sweet fruits – especially tropical fruits – are edible for primates (including humans) in the wild – because they are our biologically appropriate foods: humans have co-evolved with those fruits as the primary food source (read more here).

-It is not surprising that it turns out that sugar from sweet fruits is actually healthySo isn’t it ironic that the newest diet trend is to avoid sweet fruits!?
-But let’s elaborate more in-depth:
+Not surprisingly, it turns out that sugar from sweet fruits is actually healthy.
+So… isn’t it ironic that it’s a recent dietary trend to avoid sweet fruits!?

 Non-sweet vegetable fruits